Bartvds/grunt-mocha-slimer/README.md

 :warning: Very early version, user beware.

-## Missing/borken
+## Known issues

-- error messages in async errors
+- no error messages in async errors
 - stack traces missing
 - real-world use

 ## Wish-list

-- support for `xvfb` command for Travis etc
-- support some commandline parameters
+- support more SlimerJS commandline parameters
     - user profile handling
-    - proxy etc
+    - proxy
-    -many more
 - loot some more features from grunt-mocha
 - expose screenshot feature?
 - expose a file-io stream (to dump debug data to disk)?